Please ensure Javascript is enabled for purposes of website accessibility

 Where Chase Ultimate Rewards really shines is that, unlike some of the other bank currencies, both options are often viable.
 Membership Rewards and ThankYou points are often not great for redeeming directly for travel, while Capital One’s transfer partners (with one exception?) aren’t that great of an option.

-IMO the best way by far to get a significant amount of Ultimate Rewards points is by signing up for credit cards.
-With careful attention to detail and conscientious use of signup bonuses on credit cards, you can rack up hundreds of thousands or even millions of credit card points.
-While you can get credit card points by everyday spend, it’s just so hard to get any kind of appreciable amount when you earn 1 or 2 points per dollar spent, unless you have a LOT of credit card spending.
+For most people, the best way by far to get a significant amount of Ultimate Rewards points is by applying for credit cards.
+With careful attention to detail and conscientious use of welcome bonuses on credit cards, you can rack up hundreds of thousands or even millions of credit card points.
+While you can get credit card points with your everyday spending, it’s just so hard to get any kind of appreciable amount when you earn 1 or 2 points per dollar spent, unless you have a LOT of credit card spending.

 Here are a few cards that are currently offering a healthy amount of Chase Ultimate Rewards points.